MG-Squared/americas_blues/README.md

 > Hypothesis₁
 >
-> There is relationship between bodycam usage and fatality.
+> There is relationship between bodycam usage and threat.

 > Hypothesis₂
 >